cr3ativ3cod3r/amfoss-tasks/task-01/SOLUTION.md

 to see commit logs

-## git add
+## git add .

 Used to add files to a repository

-## git commit
+## git commit -m"commit message "

-Commits changes to the repo.Commit logs can be given
+Commits changes to the repo.Commit messages can be given

 ## git push